Giants vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In seven games as the favorite over the last 10 matchups, the Giants have a record of 4-3.
+- In eight games over the last 10 matchups when favored by sportsbooks, the Giants have a record of 5-3.

 Giants Betting Records & Stats

-- The Giants have won 22 of the 44 games they were the moneyline favorite this season (50%).
+- The Giants are 23-22 in games they were favored on the moneyline (winning 51.1% of those games).

-- The implied moneyline probablility for this matchup gives the Giants a 56.5% chance to win.
+- Based on this game's moneyline, the Giants have an implied win probability of 61.5%.

-- San Francisco has had an over/under set by bookmakers 90 times, and have combined with opponents to go over the total in 40 of those games (40-45-5).
+- San Francisco has combined with opponents to hit the over on the total 41 times this season for a 41-45-5 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!